rjsalvadorr/portfolio-v3/art/README.md

 ---

 I focused on visual art in my teen years, only to abandon it after high school.
-I've rediscovered the joy of painting in 2019, and now I'm playing with acrylic on canvas.
+I've rediscovered the joy of painting in 2019, and now I'm playing with acrylic on canvas again.

-The dream is still alive.